aireveries/ue4-style-guide/README.md

 <a name="0"></a>
 ## 0. Principles

-These principles have been adapted from [idomatic.js style guide](https://github.com/rwaldron/idiomatic.js/).

 <a name="0.1"></a>
 ### 0.1 All structure, assets, and code in any Unreal Engine 4 project should look like a single person created it, no matter how many people contributed.